nicikess/ios-fitness-tracker/README.md

 4. App Development: Put your knowledge into practice by building your own iOS apps.
 The course places a strong emphasis on hands-on development, providing numerous practical exercises and culminating in an individual capstone project.

+## Final project
+This repository includes the source code of the final project.
+As this I developed an IOS app that can be used to track runs and biking routes when training as store the data locally on the device.

 ## Getting Started
 To get started with iOS Programming, follow these steps: